david-dick/firefox-marionette/README.md

                                  $firefox->key_up(CONTROL())
                                )->content();

-## language
+## languages

-accepts an optional value for the [Accept-Language](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language) header and sets this using the profile preferences.
-It returns the current value, such as 'en-US, en'.
+accepts an optional list of values for the [Accept-Language](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language) header and sets this using the profile preferences.
+It returns the current values as a list, such as ('en-US', 'en').

 ## loaded